-To undertake self-directed work; to assimilate information from multiple sources; to examine results and generate conclusions; to impart ideas effectively in visual, verbal or written form.

-To work effectively either individually or as part of a team.

-To apply subject-mastery outcomes to monitor, analyse, model, specify, design, communicate, implement, evaluate, control and plan.

-To be aware of, and be able to respond to, the social and legal implications and consequences of the use of computers.
+- To undertake self-directed work; to assimilate information from multiple sources; to examine results and generate conclusions; to impart ideas effectively in visual, verbal or written form. - To work effectively either individually or as part of a team. - To apply subject-mastery outcomes to monitor, analyse, model, specify, design, communicate, implement, evaluate, control and plan. - To be aware of, and be able to respond to, the social and legal implications and consequences of the use of computers. - To apply theory to practice in the workplace. - To deliver advanced training material to peers.

-To be able to analyse problem spaces; develop and work with abstractions; appraise material and ideas; to apply a methodical and innovative approach to problem solving; to integrate theory and practice.